 - To understand the context of suicide before the core problem can be addressed

 - To help teach others about the phenomena of suicide

-- To offer and help implement an educational program derived from the suicidal persons' own unique language and voices, their uncovered patterns (algorithms) and common themes
+- To offer and help implement an educational program derived from the suicidal persons' own unique language, their uncovered patterns (algorithms) and common themes

 - To view being suicidal as an opportunity to "awaken" to a new, life-changing perspective